 Slack is the preferred communication tool for this course.
+We will post announcements and regular supplementary material on Slack; please try to monitor the Slack channels for the course regularly.

 If you have questions about course content (e.g. lecture videos or assignments), please make sure to use Slack.
-Instructor and course assistant response time to Slack messages will aim to be within 24 hours, Monday-Friday and 48 hours on weekends.
-Please try to monitor the Slack channels for the course regularly.
+Instructor and course assistant response time to Slack messages will aim to be within 24 hours.
+The course staff is based in Eastern Time, and we are more likely to be around during daytime.
+Please plan accordingly as you work on your assignments.
+If you wish to direct-message us with questions, please message all of us so we can respond more quickly.

 Personal communication that may involve sensitive information may be emailed directly to the instructor or course assistant.
 If you email the instructor or course assistant, please include SIADS 655 in the email subject.
-Instructor and course assistants response time to email messages will be within 24 hours.
+Instructor and course assistants' response time to email messages will be within 24 hours.